The Apple Watch SE Is (Probably) All the Smartwatch You Need

 Does today’s Wordle have any double or repeated letters?

-There are no repeated letters today.
+There is one repeated letter today.

 How many vowels are in today’s Wordle?